davidjbuchanan/MS3-lockdown/README.md

     - [Flask 1.1.1](http://flask.pocoo.org/) - Used as a microframework.
     - [Werkzeug 1.0.1](https://werkzeug.palletsprojects.com/en/0.16.x/)
     - [Jinja 2.11.1](http://jinja.pocoo.org/docs/2.10/) - Used for templating with Flask.
-    - [Flask-PyMongo==2.3.0](https://flask-pymongo.readthedocs.io/en/latest/) - an open source database that stores flexible JSON-like “documents”.
+    - [Flask-PyMongo 2.3.0](https://flask-pymongo.readthedocs.io/en/latest/) - an open source database that stores flexible JSON-like “documents”.
 <!-- Note: to check for which version of Jinja you are using type 'pip3 show jinja2; into cli -->
 - **Heroku**
     - [Heroku](https://www.heroku.com) - Used for app hosting.